The Best of Filmmaking & Video Production June 2017

 Here’s an article on The Truth About ‘Shot on iPhone’-Style Ads.

 This is pretty cool.
-The Future of Film Colorization:
+[Watch on YouTube](

 In need of a laugh?
 This is ‘Go make something.
 A PSA.’